metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-2.md

 [Java Operator SDK](https://javaoperatorsdk.io) (also known as JOSDK) is an open-source project initiated by [Container Solutions](https://container-solutions.com) and to which [Red Hat](https://redhat.com) is now a major contributor.
 It was started to simplify the task of creating Kubernetes operators using Java.
 We motivated and introduced JOSDK in [part 1](LINK TO PART 1).
-In this article and its sequel, you will take a deeper look at JOSDK's concepts and how it simplifies developing operators by building a simple example using JOSDK and its [`quarkus-operator-sdk`](https://github.com/quarkiverse/quarkus-operator-sdk) extension for [Quarkus](https://quarkus.io), a Kubernetes-native Java stack.
+In this article and its sequels, you will take a deeper look at JOSDK's concepts and how it simplifies developing operators by building a simple example using JOSDK and its [`quarkus-operator-sdk`](https://github.com/quarkiverse/quarkus-operator-sdk) extension for [Quarkus](https://quarkus.io), a Kubernetes-native Java stack.